 - Made of Iron: Judging from all the various beatdowns he endures without lasting effects, he is surprisingly tough for someone his age and training (or lack thereof).

 - Meaningful Name: "Quijote" is the Spanish name for the component of plate armor that protects the thigh, which is called the "cuisse" in French and English.

 - Nice Guy: While he often causes more problems than he solves, Don Quixote does mean well.

-- Oh, Crap!: Has one when the Vizcaian squire gives him a good tajo, which shows him that the fight is not going to be a Curb-Stomp Battle in his favor as he had previously thought.
-However, he recovers pretty fast, as expected of someone who thinks of himself as a knight, and ends up winning.
+- Oh, Crap!: Has a minor one when the Vizcaian squire gives him a good tajo, which shows him that the fight is not going to be a Curb-Stomp Battle in his favor as he had previously thought.
+However, he recovers pretty fast, as expected of someone who thinks of himself as a knight, and ends up soundly winning.

-- Windmill Crusader: The Trope Namer, a delusional would-be knight errant who engages in a constant struggle against evil sorcerors and wicked monsters that exist only in his own mind.
-Most famously he mistakes a group of windmills for "thirty or forty outrageous giants" despite his squire Sancho telling him that he is wrong, and gets thrown into the air by one of the sails when he sticks his lance into it.
+- Windmill Crusader: The Trope Namer, a delusional would-be knight errant who engages in a constant struggle against evil sorcerers and wicked monsters that exist only in his own mind.
+Most famously, he mistakes a group of windmills for "thirty or forty outrageous giants" despite his squire Sancho telling him that he is wrong, and gets thrown into the air by one of the sails when he sticks his lance into it.

 A simple peasant farmer whom Don Quixote ropes into being his squire, promising to make him the governor of an Island when he gets his Standard Hero Reward.

 - Big Eater: "Panza" is a nickname that refers to his paunch, and he is known to stuff his belly whenever there's food available.